Newsletter Subscribe

 Massaman curry paste, Onions, Potatoes, Bay leaves, Cardamom stick, Cinnamon stick, Brown sugar, Red chilies, Coconut milk, Fish sauce, Kefir Lime leave, Thai basil.

-Massaman curry paste is made with various spices such as cumin, coriander, cardamom, cinnamon, and nutmeg.
-The use of caramelized onions and soft potatoes adds substance to the beefy massaman curry.
+Massaman curry paste is crafted from a variety of spices, including cumin, coriander, cardamom, cinnamon, and nutmeg.
+The addition of caramelized onions and tender potatoes enhances the heartiness of the beefy massaman curry.

-Bay leaves and cardamom sticks provide a subtle earthiness, whilst cinnamon sticks add a warm and sweet note that balances the richness of the coconut milk.
-The brown sugar adds to the sweetness and works harmoniously with the savoury aspects of the dish.
+Bay leaves and cardamom pods contribute a subtle earthiness, while cinnamon sticks add a warm and sweet note that balances the richness of the coconut milk.
+Brown sugar enhances the sweetness and works in harmony with the savory elements of the dish.
+Red chilies introduce a mild heat, giving the curry a slight spiciness.
+Fish sauce adds an umami flavor, while lime juice brings a refreshing citrusy brightness.

-Add the beef cubes back into the pot.
-Also, add the seasonings, such as fish sauce, brown sugar, and fresh lime juice.
-Pour in one cup of water, and continue to add one cup every ten minutes while simmering for over fifty minutes on medium-low heat with the lid closed.
-Generously sprinkle the roasted peanuts all over the curry, add fresh Thai basil, and serve with fluffy jasmine rice.
+Return the beef cubes to the pot.
+Add the seasonings, including fish sauce, brown sugar, and fresh lime juice.
+Pour in 1 cup of water, then add an additional cup every 10 minutes while simmering for over 50 minutes on medium-low heat with the lid on.
+Generously sprinkle roasted peanuts over the curry, add fresh Thai basil, and serve with fluffy jasmine rice.

-Massaman curry is rich, aromatic, flavourful, and slightly sweet, which makes it pair well with steamed jasmine rice, fresh bread, cucumber salad, rice noodles, pickled vegetables, fresh herbs like Thai basil, or fried onions.
+Massaman curry is rich, aromatic, flavourful, and slightly sweet, which means that it pairs well with steamed jasmine rice, fresh bread, cucumber salad, rice noodles, pickled vegetables, herbs such as Thai basil, shallots, or fried onions.

-Cool down the massaman curry to room temperature before storing it in the fridge.
-Transfer the curry into an airtight container or leave it in the pot with the lid closed, which can be stored in the fridge for up to four days.
-Freezing the massaman curry is possible, it will last for three months in the freezer.
-Reheating the curry is straightforward; simply reheat the pot on the stove over medium-low heat until it starts to boil, or transfer a portion to a bowl and microwave it for 1.5 minutes on the highest power.
+Let the massaman curry cool to room temperature before storing it in the fridge.
+Put the curry in an airtight container, or keep it in the pot with the lid closed.
+You can store it in the fridge for up to 4 days.
+If you want to freeze it, it will last for three months in the freezer.
+To reheat the curry, warm the pot on the stove over medium-low heat until it boils, or put a portion in a bowl and microwave it on high for 1.5 minutes.